UFC on ESPN: Hall vs. Strickland: Background

 A middleweight bout between Uriah Hall and Sean Strickland was originally expected to take place a week later at UFC 265.
 In turn, the pairing was moved in order to headline this event.

 Former Invicta FC Atomweight Champion Jinh Yu Frey was briefly expected to face promotional newcomer Istela Nunes, but the latter was forced to withdraw from the women's strawweight bout due to visa issues and was replaced by Ashley Yoder.

 A flyweight bout between Zarrukh Adashev and Juancamilo Ronderos was originally linked to this event.
 However, Ronderos was removed from the bout in early July and was replaced by Ryan Benoit.
-They were originally expected to meet two months earlier at UFC on ESPN: Rodriguez vs. Waterson, but Benoit missed weight and the contest was cancelled due to health concerns.
+They were originally expected to meet two months earlier at UFC on ESPN: Rodriguez vs. Waterson, but Benoit missed weight and the contest was canceled due to health concerns.

 A flyweight bout between former UFC Flyweight Championship challenger Alex Perez and Askar Askarov was scheduled for the event.
 However, Askarov pulled out of the fight in early July due to a broken hand.
 Perez is now expected to face Matt Schnell four weeks later at UFC Fight Night 191.
 They were originally expected to meet at UFC 262, before Perez was forced to pull out due to undisclosed reasons.

 A bantamweight bout between Ronnie Lawrence and John Castañeda was scheduled for this event.
 However on July 18, Castaneda pulled out of the bout and was replaced by Trevin Jones.
-In turn, the bout was cancelled when Lawrence failed to show up for the weigh-ins due to health concerns.
+In turn, the bout was canceled when Lawrence failed to show up for the weigh-ins due to health concerns.

-Featherweights Doo Ho Choi and Danny Chavez were expected to meet at the event.
+Featherweights Choi Doo-ho and Danny Chavez were expected to meet at the event.
 However, Choi was forced to pull out of the bout due to an injury and was replaced by Kai Kamaka III.